 Over time, white/tooth coloured filling material begins to breakdown.
 Defected margins of an old white filling material can cause staining and recurrent decay on a tooth.

 Over time teeth can become discolored and stained, not only externally (extrinsic) but internally (Intrinsic) as well.
 Extrinsic: This occurs when the outer layer of the tooth (the enamel) is stained.
 Coffee, red wine, cola, or other drinks or foods can stain teeth.
 Smoking also causes extrinsic stains.
 Intrinsic: This is when the inner structure of the tooth (the dentin) darkens or gets a yellow tint.
-Our Barrie dental clinic utilized Zoom Teeth Whitening to brighten this patient's smile.
+Our Barrie dental clinic utilized professional Teeth Whitening to brighten this patient's smile.

 Missing teeth can be restored with dental implants.
 They can be not only functional but also very esthetically pleasing.